orzel/sygeco/docs/index.md

 It should accept any 'game' made for the tinyjoypad, including those by the original author, and others.
 Yevgeniy Olexandrenko did a great job [gathering the binaries on his page](https://github.com/Yevgeniy-Olexandrenko/tiny-handheld/tree/master/software/games).

-The project was developed using KiCAD, all files are on the repository (schematics, PCB, and final gerbers for printing).
+The project was developed using KiCad, all files are on the repository (schematics, PCB, and final gerbers for printing).

 ## Launcher